giokokos/flask-bower-grunt/README.md

 ## Documentation

+  Make Grunt work, run `$ grunt` to execute the default tasks.
+  Grunt tasks: Copy the `jQuery.js` from `bower_components` to `static/dev/js` and create a `static/build/js/all.min.js` file with the minified version of JS files.
   Flask needs a development server to run in order to serve the application.
 To do so, run `$ python server.py`.
-And to make Grunt work, run (in a separate terminal tab) `$ grunt`.
 Your application will be available at `127.0.0.1:5000`.

-  Grunt tasks: Copy the `jQuery.js` from `bower_components` to `static/dev/js` and create a `static/build/js/all.min.js` file with the minified version of JS files.